Venezuelan Political Conflict: Agreements, Elections, and International Pressures in 2023

 A few days ago, Jorge Rodríguez assured that the party he represents was ready to form the commission to monitor and verify the Barbados agreements.

-He clarified that they would work first to revive the negotiations, this after the opposition denounced that the government partially violated the agreements and would send the complaints to Norway, since the ratification of Machado’s disqualification was proof of this.
+He clarified that they would work first to revive the negotiations, this following the opposition denounced that the government partially violated the agreements and would send the complaints to Norway, since the ratification of Machado’s disqualification was proof of this.

-But Rodríguez pointed out that the Executive would present before this verification commission, all the evidence about the five conspiracies recently revealed – some with the alleged participation of opponents -, which included the assassination of Maduro and assaults on military installations, according to the Prosecutor’s Office and that more Well, it was the opponents who were breaking the commitment, since Machado herself was accused of being a conspirator along with other actors in exile.
+But Rodríguez pointed out that the Executive would present before this verification commission, all the evidence regarding the five conspiracies recently revealed – some with the alleged participation of opponents -, which included the assassination of Maduro and assaults on military installations, according to the Prosecutor’s Office and that more Well, it was the opponents who were breaking the commitment, since Machado herself was accused of being a conspirator along with other actors in exile.

 ANA MARÍA RODRÍGUEZ BRAZÓN